0xNirvana/Writeups/VulnHub/Easy/kioptrixLevel3/kioptrixlevel3.md

 ## Gaining Access - Method 2

 As from the blog page, we saw that a suspected username was published over there which was "**loneferret**".
-So, we can try to run an SSH bruteforce attack to check if we can crack his password.
+So, we can try to run an SSH brute force attack to check if we can crack his password.

 ```
 ┌──(kali㉿kali)-[~/Desktop/oscp/vulnhub/kioptrix_lv3]